 Management of reputational risks: Strengthening trust in the Bank

+Effective risk management fundamentally stems from employees internalizing their responsibility for the bank’s success and its reputation.
 Deutsche Bank introduced a group-wide program for managing reputational risks in 2005.
 The program provides guidelines on the identification, escalation and resolution of reputational risks that might arise from the business activities of the Bank.
 The program is continually revised.

 Protecting the reputation of the Bank is the duty of every employee as a matter of principle.
 From the organizational perspective, our business divisions bear the main responsibility for dealing with reputational risks.
 They are supported by control teams from our Legal, Compliance and Group Sustainability departments.
 Participation of Group Sustainability ensures that environmental, social and governance risks (ESG) are taken into account.